-- How to apply
+How to apply

   Please ensure that you refer to the Application Process: Step-by-step guide before making your application through UCAS for this course.
-You will need to choose from three options, which hospital sector you wish to attend in your clinical teaching years (3 to 5).
+You will need to choose from two options, which hospital sector you wish to attend in your clinical teaching years (3 to 5).
 There is also further guidance on the application process which be may be useful to you when writing your application.

   A wide variety of teaching and learning methods are used but the key Manchester approach is the study of clinical cases in small groups where students are proactive learners.
 This is supported throughout the course by lectures, practical classes (including anatomy dissection) and clinical experience.
 Our course integrates science and clinical learning so you are able to apply scientific knowledge and concepts to your clinical practice.

   Graduates of the MBChB Medicine meet the core requirements for junior doctors and successful completion entitles you to apply for provisional registration with the General Medical Council and apply for Foundation Year 1 posts.
 See the Careers tab for the full more details.

   You can enter this course with the appropriate qualifications, or if you have successfully completed the Foundation Year 0.
 We aim to recruit from all sections of the community and encourage able students from all backgrounds to apply.
 The course is five years in length:

   You will study the foundations of the biological, social, behavioural and clinical sciences underpinning medicine.
-However, within a few weeks of starting your scientific studies you will have the opportunity to apply this knowledge in the clinical setting by meeting patients in the community and in teaching hospitals.
+However, within a few weeks of starting your scientific studies you will have the opportunity to apply this knowledge in the clinical setting by meeting patients in the community and in our teaching hospitals.

-Final consolidation and integration of your previous four years of study and prepare for practice as a graduate.
+  You will consolidate and integrate your previous four years of study and prepare for practice as a graduate.
 You will take on supervised responsibility for patient care.

   Compare this course